davekempe/icinga2-docker-stack/README.md

 Forked from Jordon's excellent work here and updated with IcingaDB, latest director, packages, Netbox integration

+## Quickstart
+Just run ./quickstart-with-netbox.sh
+It will pull Netbox and Icinga down and run them.
+It will tell you the urls and ports and creds at the end of the process.

+This is NOT for production use.
+It has hard coded credentials, no scalability, and is meant to just allow you to get up and running quickly.
+For support for this image and script, please Contact Sol1: https://sol1.com.au and we would love to assist you.

+## Image details

 The dockerhub-repository is located at [https://hub.docker.com/r/sol1/icinga2-stack](https://hub.docker.com/r/sol1/icinga2-stack).